ModelEngineering/controlSBML/docs/source/basics.rst

 .. highlight:: python
    :linenothreshold: 5

-The basic usage of ``controlSBML`` involves wrapping an SBML simulation as a ``control`` package object, and then using the tools in the ``control`` package.
+The basic usage of ``controlSBML`` creates a ``control.NonlinearIOSystem`` object for an SBML model, and then applies the tools in the ``control`` package to this object.
-The details are:

-1. Construct a ``ControlSBML`` object for the SBML model.

-2. From this object, obtain objects used in the CalTech package:

-   a. ``NonlinearIOSystem`` object that wraps the entire SBML model; and

-   b. ``StateSpace`` object that is a linear approximation to the SBML model

-3. Do control analysis and design using the ``control`` package.

-The basic usage involves steps 2 and 2a above.

-In the sequel, we use the following simple example of an Antiimony representation of a model.
+In the sequel, we use the following
+Antiimony representation of an SBML model.

 .. code-block:: python